CheeseMochi/lightshowpi-neo/README.md

 This installs all Python dependencies automatically (numpy, pydantic, fastapi, etc.).

 #### 3. Link System lgpio to Conda Environment

+**This step is always required** - must be run after activating the conda environment.

 Since lgpio is installed system-wide via apt, symlink it into your conda environment: